SSJ API Documentation

 kthere will be 2^k points

-rnumber of rows of the generator matrices
+rnumber of rows of the generator matrices.

 wnumber of output digits after a random digital shift